 At that rate, expect to pay $1,202 annually in property taxes if you have a home worth $160,000.

-The information contained herein isn’t tax advice, neither is it a substitute for tax advice.
+The information contained herein isn’t property tax advice, nor is it a substitute for professional tax advice.
 If you have specific questions, please contact Idaho’s State Tax Commission to learn more.